Ced30/GGL-Documentation/Tutorial/Tutorial_Events.md

 In a script file, we'll write the "Toggle_the_group" function, that we will pass to the toggle.

-Once the toggle has been clicked, it will run this function and fire the event.
+Once the toggle has been clicked, it's "toggled" variable will change and the toggle will run this function and fire the event, so, we pass the id of the event as 1rst argument and the "toggled" variable as 2nd argument.

 ![toggle](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/Images/Tutorial/Events/script_fire.png)